Steps to Selling a House

 There are plenty of real estate agents out there, and not all of them will be the right fit for you.
 HomeLight can match you with three local real estate agents that are trustworthy and well-regarded in their field.

 Once you get your matches, it’s vital to interview each one of your candidates to make sure you hire the right fit.
 Think of it like a job interview; you don’t want to bring on the wrong candidate.
-Make sure to ask the agents if they can put you in touch with clients that can provide honest testimonials.
+Make sure to ask the agents if they can put you in touch with clients who can provide honest testimonials.

 What to look for and what to avoid